 The value of creative businesses is well documented as an important part of the global economy, providing jobs for almost 2 million people in the UK alone (DCMS 2016).

 Nesta and the British Council acknowledge this value and see the importance of encouraging creative livelihoods to thrive in countries where the creative industries are less understood.

 By working with creative entrepreneurs, industry advocates and British Council teams around the world, we aim to strengthen local creative networks and communities of practice.

 What are we doing?

-This programme developed from the Creative Enterprise Toolkit, which Nesta first launched in 2007.
-The toolkit is a step-by-step interactive resource to help people plan, build, communicate and launch new creative businesses, and we have worked with creative practitioners from across the world to help them put the actions from the toolkit into practice.
+The programme developed from the Creative Enterprise Toolkit, which Nesta first launched in 2007.
+The toolkit is a step-by-step interactive resource to help people plan, build and launch new creative businesses.
+It is available to download for free and has been translated into seven languages.